OnrCan/documentation/README.md

 $ npm install
 ```

-For building documentation search index and generating html code of the documentation and copying required files:
+For building documentation search index, generating html code of the documentation and copying required files:

 ```
 $ grunt build